openhab/openhab-docs/developers/ide/intellij.md

    IntelliJ will start importing and indexing.
 It will take while, wait until finished.
 The Module window should now be filled with a bunch of projects.
    ![Import modules](images/ide_setup_intellij_import_module.png)
 1. Repeat step 2 and 3 for all repositories you cloned.
-1. Use Maven to clean & install projects
+1. Use Maven to clean & install projects.
+Make sure you use the required Maven version (3.8.6 is recommended).

     - `mvn clean install` in the root of the repositories using commandline Maven (or IntelliJ Maven view)
     - some of the add-ons might fail to build - if it's not the one you're interested in, that should not bother you
     - when the Maven project finished, you should find the freshly built addon JAR in the target directory

-You then have two main options to run your development.
-Use the official distribution, or use Maven.
+You then have two main options to run your development: use the official distribution, or use Maven.

 ## Option 1: Use and debug from the official distribution